 How long can you stay in Thailand right now?

 As of this article's last verification date, most eligible nationalities can still enter Thailand visa-free and stay for up to 60 days.
 That figure has been in place since July 2024.
-Thailand's Cabinet approved a change to a tiered 30-day and 15-day system on 19 May 2026, but Thai law requires that change to be published in the Royal Gazette before it takes legal effect, and to date, no publication date has been announced.
+Thailand's Cabinet approved a change to a tiered system on 19 May 2026, then revised the scope of that change again on 14 July 2026, expanding the list of countries covered from 57 to 65 and adjusting several country-specific outcomes.
+Thai law requires the change to be published in the Royal Gazette before it takes legal effect, and to date, no publication date has been announced.
 Immigration officers apply whichever rule is active on the day you land, not the day you booked your flight.

 This means two things stay true at once.
 The 60-day exemption is genuinely still valid today.
 And it could stop being valid with as little as 15 days' notice once the Gazette publication happens.
-Travelers booking trips more than a month or two out should plan around the 30-day figure rather than the 60-day one still shown on many older guides.
+Travelers booking trips more than a month or two out should plan around the 30-day figure.
+Any country-specific detail published before mid-July 2026 should also be treated as potentially outdated, since the framework itself changed again after the initial announcement.

 Does your passport qualify

-Eligibility for visa-free entry depends on nationality, and the list has changed several times in the past two years.
+Eligibility for visa-free entry depends on nationality, and the list has changed more than once in the past two years, including a meaningful revision in mid-July 2026.
 A few points worth understanding before checking your own country:

 Western European, North American, Australian, and several Asia-Pacific passports are on the exemption list today and are expected to remain on it under the revised framework, with the stay period shortening rather than eligibility disappearing.